Cross-Dimensional Exciton Coupling in Quantum Dot - Carbon Nanotube Hybrid Thin Films: Results and discussion

-where $m_e$ and $e$ is the electron effective mass and charge, respectively.
-We can the matrix element in Eq. \eqref{EQ:AmpM} for Raman scattering.
+We model the optical response of a chirality-resolved CNT exciton coupled to the QD ensemble as two driven, damped harmonic oscillators.
+In this representation oscillator coordinates are proportional to the exciton transition dipole moments of the CNT ($\mu_{\mathrm{CNT}}$) and QD excitons ($\mu_{\mathrm{QD}}$).
+Both dipoles are driven by the exterior electric field $E_0cos(\omega t)$ and couple with dipole-dipole interaction term $M_c$.
+Their coupled dynamics is described by:\cite{Thomas2018, Mueller2021}

+here $X $ represents either $ CNT$ or $QD$. $A_X$ characterizes the oscillator strength, $\omega_X$ is the exciton resonance frequency, and $\gamma_X$ is the damping rate of the corresponding optical transition.
+The driving frequency is $\omega$ is defined by the laser energy $\hbar\omega = E_{las}$.
+This established model captures the linear optical response of two dipolar excitations and provides the starting point for incorporating dipole coupling into the Raman-scattering amplitude.

+Solution of Eq. \eqref{EQ:Kin} yields the driven CNT dipole response in the presence of the coupled QD excitation in the steady-state regime

+where the $B_X = \hbar \omega_X^2 - \hbar\omega^2-i \hbar\omega \gamma_X $.
+Equation \eqref{EQ:Mom} defines an effective frequency-dependent CNT response, $\mu_{\mathrm{CNT}}^{0}(\omega)$, in which the QD resonance modifies both the amplitude and spectral shape of the driven CNT polarization.
+In the uncoupled limit, $M_c\rightarrow0$, this expression reduces to the conventional response of an isolated CNT exciton.
+We therefore define an effective CNT oscillator-strength factor, $A_{\mathrm{CNT}}^{\mathrm{eff}}(\omega)$, through Eq. \eqref{EQ:Mom}.
+This frequency-dependent optical response is subsequently incorporated into the exciton–photon matrix elements entering the Raman-scattering amplitude.

+The frequency-dependent response $A_{\mathrm{CNT}}^{\mathrm{eff}}(\omega)$ is proportional to oscillator strength $f_{\mathrm{CNT}}^{\mathrm{eff}}$ in a Lorentz oscillator model.\cite{Thomas2018} It renormalizes simultaneously the optical excitation and emission vertices of the CNT exciton.
+We therefore express the effective exciton-photon matrix element as \cite{Yu1995}

+Unlike the bare oscillator strength, this effective matrix element is energy dependent because of the dipolar interaction with the QD resonance.
+It is this energy dependence that produces the characteristic modifications of the resonant Raman excitation profiles.

-A typical one-phonon Raman process is realized in the steps, see the top line in Figure \ref{FIG:sch}.
-First the photon $E_L$ is absorbed by pushing the exciton from ground into excited state.
-The interaction occurs via exciton-photon Hamiltonian, round vertex in Figure \ref{FIG:sch}.
-At the second step the phonon is created within the Stokes process, and the exciton is scattered into a new state $|b>$.
-And finally the exciton relaxes back to the ground state by emitting a photon of smaller energy $E_s$.
-Without dipole-dipole interaction of the excitons the Raman scattering cross-section can be represented by the standard third-order perturbation theory:
+A typical one-phonon Raman process occurs in three steps, as represented by the top line of the Feynman diagram in Figure \ref{FIG:sch}b.
+First, the photon $E_L$ is absorbed by pushing the exciton from the ground into the excited state.
+The interaction is described by an exciton-photon Hamiltonian, the round vertex in Figure \ref{FIG:sch}.
+In the second step, a phonon is excited within the Stokes Raman process, and the exciton is scattered into a new state.
+Finally, the exciton relaxes back to the ground state by emitting a photon of smaller energy $E_s = E_{in}-\hbar \omega_{ph}$.
+Without dipole-dipole interaction of the excitons, the Raman scattering cross-section can be represented by the standard third-order perturbation theory: